fachwerk-dev/create-fachwerk/slides/slides.md

 ## Custom CSS

-Adding huge number of elemement classes can be repetitive.
-To overcome this, add custom CSS classes to `slides.css` with Tailwind `@apply` directive.
+Adding many specific classes to slides is sometimes hard to memorize.
+To overcome this, add custom CSS classes to `slides.css` with Tailwind `@apply` directive and re-use them later.

 Here is a custom `.center` class that centers elements on the slide: